 Dr. Fisher is an assistant professor of educational psychology at the University of Georgia.
 She received her doctorate from Michigan State University and finished her predoctoral internship in New Orleans, LA before working as a school psychologist at a charter school in Washington, D.C.
 Dr. Fisher’s research revolves around improving the life outcomes of diverse populations.
 She does this through two lines of research: (1) examining models of risk and resilience related to mental health and substance use for African American adolescents and (2) implementing and expanding school mental health services and substance use preventive interventions in low-income minority serving schools.

-Dr. Iheanacho is an assistant professor of psychiatry at the Yale School of Medicine and serves as the medical director of the Errera Community Care Center of the VA Connecticut Health Care System.
+Dr. Iheanacho is an associate professor of psychiatry at the Yale School of Medicine and serves as the medical director of the Errera Community Care Center of the VA Connecticut Health Care System.
 He graduated from the Royal College of Surgeons and Abia State University in Nigeria before completing his residency at Nassau University Medical Center, fellowship at Yale, and psychiatric registrar through Trinity College in Dublin.
 Dr. Iheanacho’s background is in general psychiatry with a specialization in addressing mental health needs with comorbid substance use disorder needs in the adult homeless population.
 Dr. Iheanacho has been honored with the Irma Bland Certificate of Excellence in Teaching Residents in 2017 and the Yale Clinical Innovations in Psychiatry Award in 2014.